After popular protests, Oman starts to pursue graft

 LISTENING

-Analysts say the steps are among several signs that Oman's government is listening to its citizens following the protests, in contrast to some of its neighbours in the Gulf.
+Analysts say the steps are among several signs that Oman's government is listening to its citizens following the protests, in contrast to some of its neighbors in the Gulf.

 "The Sultan has taken a number of steps to respond to some of the grievances articulated by protesters, and the current corruption crackdown would seem to be part of this," said Jane Kinninmont, a Middle East expert at Chatham House.